bra1nDump/ai-task-vscode/docs/backlog.md

 ## UX - Product

+- There should be stop and stop and undo buttons
 - Cleanup @task mentions after running
 - One printing out task, in the examples use `code`  also use a better key ideas format to keep things short and more readable.
 Developers do love lists
 - Highlighting contexts expressions with better files.